 But the pro se plaintiff, Robin Tooker, convinced Manhattan Supreme Court Justice Martin Schoenfeld (See Profile) that she has the right to a hearing before the agency.

 The claim arose from an incident on April 7, 2007, when Tooker, a professional photographer, was run down by a delivery bike while crossing a street in downtown Manhattan.
 Tooker suffered a badly broken wrist, resulting in a four-day hospital stay, surgery and lingering injuries that make it impossible for her to use several of her fingers and work effectively at her trade.

 Tooker sought $20,000 from the crime victims board to compensate her for medical expenses, but the panel decided there was no evidence a crime was committed.
 The agency is authorized only to compensate innocent victims of crime.

-It cited Vehicle and Traffic Law §600, which describes the crime of leaving the scene of an accident and refers to a "motorized vehicle."
+It cited Vehicle and Traffic Law §600, which describes the crime of leaving the scene of an collision and refers to a "motorized vehicle."
 The agency also said it had never received any official report of a crime.

-But Tooker countered that another section of Vehicle and Traffic Law, §1241, refers to a "wheeled non-motorized means of conveyance" and makes it a Class B misdemeanor to leave the scene of an accident that resulted in a serious physical injury.
+But Tooker countered that another section of Vehicle and Traffic Law, §1241, refers to a "wheeled non-motorized means of conveyance" and makes it a Class B misdemeanor to leave the scene of an collision that resulted in a serious physical injury.

 Additionally, she presented two faxed letters from a police officer who responded to the incident, with one of the letters describing the matter as a "hit and run."